2025 ARIA Music Awards

 The 2025 ARIA Music Awards were the 39th annual Australian Recording Industry Association music awards ceremony (generally known as ARIA Music Awards or simply the ARIAs).
 The ARIA Awards ceremony was held on 19 November 2025, broadcast on Network 10 and live-streamed via YouTube and Paramount+ from Hordern Pavilion, Sydney.

-On 1 September 2025, ARIA announced You Am I will be inducted into the ARIA Hall of Fame, and category nominations were announced on 25 September 2025.
+Category nominations were announced on 25 September 2025.
+At the same time You Am I were also named as ARIA Hall of Fame inductees and were subsequently installed in November.